Simultaneous Speech-to-Speech Translation Without Aligned Data: Method

 We use the pre-trained causal and streaming Mimi codec~\citep{moshi} to encode $X$ and $Y$ into low framerate sequences of discrete tokens.
 Mimi consists of an encoder and decoder from and to the waveform domain, and of an information bottleneck using Residual Vector Quantization (RVQ)~\cite{soundstream}.

 For language modeling, we are interested in the discrete indices of codebook entries which Mimi latents are projected to.
 We denote those $(A_{t, q}) \in \{1, \ldots, N_a\}^{f_r \cdot d \times Q}$ where $f_r = 12.5 \,\text{Hz}$ is the codec framerate, $Q$ is the number of audio residual quantization levels varying up to 32 and $N_a$ the codebooks size.
 Following~\citet{zhang2024speechtokenizer,moshi}, the output of the first quantization level is trained to replicate semantic information obtained from a WavLM self-supervised audio model~\citep{wavlm}.
 We refer to $A_{t, 1}$ as \emph{semantic} tokens, and $A_{t, q \geq 2}$ as \emph{acoustic} tokens with the latter arranged in a coarse to fine manner.
-We keep only $Q=16$ acoustic levels which is sufficient to ensure high quality speech.
+When encoding audio, we keep only the first $Q=16$ acoustic levels as they are sufficient to ensure high quality speech reconstruction through Mimi's decoder.